Flu-iid/blankDB/README.md

 ```

 As it can be seen a cyclical structure which move around [Handler](#handler) which handles user requests
-and [Engine] which writes and reads data onto storage.
+and [Engine] that writes and reads data onto storage.

 # Handler